NERSC/buildtest-nersc/README.md

 # buildtest-nersc

-This repository contains tests for Cori and Perlmutter using [buildtest](https://buildtest.readthedocs.io/en/devel/) framework.
+This repository contains tests for Cori and Perlmutter using the [buildtest](https://buildtest.readthedocs.io/en/devel/) framework.

 ## Useful Links